 As a side note, due to insurance fraud, in MA, your insurance agent cannot really give you an “all purpose” worker’s comp certificate, and the actual insurance company must print one out and mail it to you.
 This takes at least 3 days.
 Imagine a regular residential roofing company which installs a roof in one day and works 5 days a week.
 They have to get worker’s comp certificate for each roof, for every town they work in.

 As my insurance certificate came out of the fax machine, the office lady called over the building inspector to look at my paperwork (after being there for an hour and a half, he never looked at it).
 He asked me for HIC registration ONLY, although all commercial work requires me having a CSL (construction supervisor license) and HIC implies that I do home improvement.
 When I offered the inspector my CSL, he said that he did not need it.
 Neither did he need my general liability insurance.
 Once he verified what he was looking for, he said: “You are all set – you can start in two weeks.”
 Why???
 Why on earth do I have to wait two weeks???
-I can loose a contract in two weeks.
+I can lose a contract in two weeks.
 “Fortunately” half the roof on the restaurant was blown off by a storm wind, and it was more of an emergency roof work – this was the only reason he “allowed” us to start right away.
 So why do we need to wait two weeks I still don’t know.
 Time spent to get the permit – 4.5 hours.

 Another time we did a roof in Grafton, MA.
 An IB low-slope roof on a residential home.
 Nothing fancy – a pretty straight forward roof.
 As I applied for the permit, I was told to first fill out 7 different forms, pay three different departments for some ridiculous things (even the health department) and I also had to submit a SPEC for an IB roof installation, including MSDS sheet (why?).
-They did not expect me to be back for a few days, but I was determined to either get a permit or permission to start work the same day, as once again I drove pretty far to make sure every thing is ready for us to start when we planned to.
+They did not expect me to be back for a few days, but I was determined to either get a permit or permission to start work the same day, as once again I drove pretty far to make sure everything is ready for us to start when we planned to.
 I quickly ran to the town’s library and printed about 20 pages of IB specifications describing exactly the parts of the roof we were going to do (I love the IB online Quick Spec writer).
 When I brought back the whole package, the inspector was so surprised that he gave me an “ok” to start any time.
-Later, his secretary told me that he will actually read the spec.
-If I had known, I’d print out 200 pages, of exiting reading material.
+Later, his secretary told me that he will actually read the specs.
+If I had known, I’d print out 200 pages, of exciting reading material.
 Time spent to get the permit – 5 hours.

 There are many other stories I can tell about pulling a building permit.
 I do want to say that not all inspectors are evil.
 One time we told a building inspector in Abington, MA that we did not have MA HIC – only the one from Rhode Island.
 He was cool enough to tell us: “get the homeowner to pull the permit”, which we did and all worked out well.
 I also absolutely love the Boston building department.
 The flow of contractors there is so heavy that they do not have time for stupid things like full specs for a small residential re-roof.
 They check your insurances and licenses, collect a fee and give you a permit.